merlin-fair/SeminarioDeProyectos_WordCount/README.md

 5) Merge the repository with the original so that the generated CSV can be accessed by everyone

-6) Once the CSV files are ready, use "readCSV_wordcounts.ipynb" to merge the datasets and produce a figure displaying the most frequently occuring words
+6) Once the CSV files are ready, use "readCSV_wordcounts.ipynb" to merge the datasets and produce a new CSV file

+7) Upload the resulting CSV on Moodle